-It turns out that banana bread can be perfectly sweetened with bananas only!
+It turns out that banana bread can be perfectly sweetened with bananas only.
 Now, I should specify that this bread is NOT sweet enough to be considered dessert for most of us.
 It is however, perfectly sweetened to be eaten at breakfast or as a snack with a thin (or thick) layer of sunflower seed butter, peanut butter, almond butter or margarine/butter.
 Think of it as eating a sweeter version of toasts in the morning.
 I must say, it’s also delicious eaten on its own and it does taste sweeter once it’s cooled off – It’s still delicious eaten warm with melted butter.
-YES.

 The best part about this recipe, other than the fact that it’s sweetened with fruit, is that it’s highly versatile!
-Here are the 8 variations that have been tested with success:
+Here are several variations that have been tried with success:

 - Spelt flour

 - All-purpose gluten-free flour

 - Using melted coconut oil